chenz16/path_planning/README.md

 ### Summary

-The planned path is able to run the track for one lap sucessfully with simulator provided by Udacity.
+The planned path is able to run on the track in the simulator for one lap sucessfully.
 However it is far from the real situation!!